SkiFire13/fmcps-assignment1/report.typ

 - parse the reactivity formula;

-- computing the set of reachable states;
+- compute the set of reachable states;

-- for each pair of subformulas $(f_i, g_i)$, find a loop in the reachable states that satisfy $not g_i$ and contains at least a state that that satisfies $f_i$;
+- for each pair of subformulas $(f_i, g_i)$, try to find a set of reachable states that satisfy $f_i$ and $not g_i$ and can reach a state in the set by only going through states that satisfy $g_i$;

-- if a loop is found, compute the counterexample trace containing it.
+- if it is found, try to find a loop in it to create the counterexample.

 === Parsing